 In the next step of the procedure, the analyst determines the ‘argument form’ by identifying the subjects and predicates of the two statements.
 The present argument fits the form < a is X, because a is Y >, which means it should be labelled as a first-order predicate argument (abbreviated as ‘1 pre’).

 All human beings (a) by nature desire to know (X), because all human beings (a) have a liking for their senses (Y).

-Then the analyst determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
+The analyst subsequently determines the ‘argument substance’, which is defined as the specific combination of the types of statements.
 In this case, both the conclusion and the premise count as a statement of fact (F).
 The argument thus combines a statement of fact with another statement of fact (abbreviated as ‘FF’).

-The systematic name of an argument summarizes its basic characteristics, combining the relevant labels for the argument form and the argument substance.
+Now that the analyst has determined the basic characteristics of the argument, they can be summarized by providing its systematic name, which combines the relevant labels for the argument form and the argument substance.
 In this case, we are dealing with a first-order predicate argument that combines a statement of fact with another statement of fact.
 Its systematic name, in abbreviated form, is thus ‘1 pre FF’.
 In the visualization of the Periodic Table of Arguments, such arguments are situated in the FF column of the Alpha Quadrant.